ylvao/mrchem/doc/users/user_inp.rst

 MPI
 ---

-This section defines some parameters that are used in MPI runs (dfaults shown):
+This section defines some parameters that are used in MPI runs (defaults shown):

 .. code-block:: bash